YaLTeR/niri/wiki/Configuration:-Window-Rules.md

 #### `opacity`

-Sets the opacity of the window.
+Set the opacity of the window.
 `0.0` is fully transparent, `1.0` is fully opaque.
 This is applied on top of the window's own opacity, so semitransparent windows will become even more transparent.